russellizadi/ssp/README.md

 # Optimization of Graph Neural Networks with Natural Gradient Descent

 This repository contains the implementaion of the [Optimization of Graph Neural Networks with Natural Gradient Descent](https://arxiv.org/abs/2008.09624).
 Most of the code is adapted from [github.com/rusty1s/pytorch_geometric](https://github.com/rusty1s/pytorch_geometric) and [github.com/Thrandis/EKFAC-pytorch](https://github.com/Thrandis/EKFAC-pytorch).
+To duplicate the results reported in the paper, follow the subsequent steps in order.

 - Clone the repository and change your current directory:
 ```
 git clone https://github.com/russellizadi/ssp
 cd ssp
 ```
-- Create a new 'conda' environment using the default 'environment.yml':
+- Create a new `conda` environment using the default `environment.yml`:
 ```
 conda env create
 ```